 While it’s a great idea to send flowers to cheer someone up, it’s also important to understand a few things before sending flowers to the hospital.
 Take a look at these tips as you choose your next get-well bouquet.

 - Choose flowers that are bright and happy.
 Cheerful, colorful blooms will dress up any drab hospital room, making it a more pleasant environment for recovery.
-They will also be likely to boost your recipient’s spirits, encouraging them on to wellness.
-We can’t think of anything more cheerful than the yellow asters, roses, sunflowers and Viking mums in our Golden Harvest Bouquet.
+They will also be likely to boost your recipient’s spirits, encouraging them to wellness.

 - Choose flowers in smaller arrangements.
 Instead of overwhelming a tight, cramped hospital room with a larger arrangement, opt for a compact design that will not interfere with medical equipment or the doctors and nurses.